 We found 6 family medicine practitioners who accept Blue Shield near Fortuna, CA.

-Dr. Donald Baird is a Fortuna, CA physician who specializes in family medicine.
-Patient ratings for Dr. Baird average 3.5 stars out of 5.
-He is an in-network provider for Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
-Dr. Baird studied medicine at Virginia Commonwealth University (VCU) School of Medicine.
+Dr. Donald Baird specializes in family medicine.
+Dr. Baird has received a 3.5 out of 5 star rating by his patients.
+He accepts the following insurance: Blue Shield, Blue Cross/Blue Shield, and Medicare.
+He studied medicine at Virginia Commonwealth University (VCU) School of Medicine.

 Dr. Ruben Brinckhaus is a family medicine practitioner in Fortuna, CA. He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
 He attended medical school at Loma Linda University School of Medicine.
 In addition to English, Dr. Brinckhaus speaks Spanish.

 Dr. Tamara Dennis practices family medicine.
 Dr. Dennis is in-network for Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
 She is a graduate of the University of California, Davis, School of Medicine.